andres-leon/wireless-water-detector/README.md

 A while back my indoor air conditioner air handler's condensation pipe clogged and caused a small flood.
 Thankfully we were home and so it didn't cause much damage.
 So instead of being sensible and getting a $15 water alarm from Home Depot, I decided to spend an inordinate amount of time, money, and effort into creating a water alarm device I could put anywhere and  notify me if a water leak happens again.
 My version will not only screech an annoying pitch at me but will also send me a notification to my Home Assistant which will them let me know via phone and email.
 Oh.. and it should run on a 2500 mAh LiPO battery for about 2439 hours or around 101 days and 15 hours (according to http://www.of-things.de/battery-life-calculator.php)

 ## Main Features
-* Battery powered - No need to run power cables to power device.
-Battery can last for several months before recharging
+* Battery powered - No need to run power cables to the device.
+Battery can last for several months before recharging.
-* WifI Enabled - Sends MQTT notifications to my Home Assistant server
+* WifI Enabled - Sends MQTT notifications to my Home Assistant server.
-* Battery Level Warnings - Noitfies me when battery is low
+* Battery Level Warnings - Noitfies me when battery is low.
-* Small and Easy to Install - Simply plug battery and set where water ought not to be
+* Small and Easy to Install - Simply plug battery and set where water ought not to be.

 ## Video demonstrating the water detector in action - https://www.youtube.com/watch?v=lflMII9bm8M